cataclasmic/theprince/README.md

 How do you save the world?
-By intervention or by liberty?
+Through legislation or liberty?